lucianmot/jest-testing/README.md

 Things can always go wrong in the world of programming.
 If this happens, clone the master branch of this repo to a new directory and run the installation instructions.
 If desired, you can work backwards, pruning extra files until you get the application in the state you want.

 #### Problems with the Repo
 I want this repo to work perfectly for as many users as possible.
-Got a problem? <a href=https://github.com/danielstern/isomorphic-react/issues/new>Open an issue!</a> Let's figure out a solution together.
+Got a problem?
+Let's figure out a solution together.